MacOS Big Sur review: The software side of Mac's rebirth

 Apple has devoted a ton of attention to the Mac in 2020.
 The new Macs running Apple Silicon are going to allow even tighter integration between hardware and software to make Macs run everything faster and have more efficient battery life.
 But it's also going to allow even better integration between the Mac and other Apple devices.
 That's where features like Universal Clipboard come in -- where you can copy text or a web address from your iPhone and immediately paste it directly on your Mac.

-The combo of Apple Silicon-based Macs plus MacOS Big Sur will also allow Apple to take some of the advancements it's made on the iPhone and iPad and bring them more directly to the Mac.
-For example, the new MacBook Air running Apple's M1 chip and Big Sur brings the Image Signal Processor (ISP) software from iPhone to the Mac's webcam to improve sharpness, white balance, noise reduction and facial recognition.
-The end game here is making video calls better, and this software/hardware integration is what allows Apple to bring what it's developed on the iPhone to the Mac.
+The combo of Apple silicon-based Macs plus MacOS Big Sur will also allow Apple to take some of the advancements it's made on the iPhone and iPad and bring them more directly to the Mac.
+For example, the new MacBook Air running Apple's M1 chip and Big Sur brings the Image Signal Processor software from the iPhone to the Mac's webcam to improve sharpness, white balance, noise reduction and facial recognition.
+The end game here is making video calls better, and this software-hardware integration is what allows Apple to bring what it's developed on the iPhone to the Mac.

 Apple Event